 After Academic Admission: What's Next?

-You will receive an email from the International Admissions Coordinator about using an online system called “iStart” to provide financial documentation and other information needed to process immigration documents: Form I-20.
+You will receive an email from ISSS with instructions to log in to “iStart” to submit your I-20 request or verify your lawful presence in the U.S. You must provide financial documentation and other information needed to process immigration documents.
 Learn about iStart.

 Please be aware:

-- Follow the steps in the iStart invitation email sent after you were academically admitted to providing information for ISSS to process your immigration document I-20.
+Follow the steps in the iStart invitation email sent after you were academically admitted to provide information for ISSS to process your I-20.

 What are the estimated costs, and what types of documents are needed?